TomTilly/bundler-site-boilerplate/README.md

 # Parcel Boilerplate

 This is a boilerplate for a static website using the Parcel bundler.
-Comes with Babel (uses preset-env), ESLint (uses Airbnb's styleguide as a base), Prettier, Autoprefixer, Sass, and posthtml-include for HTML partials.
+This boilerplate uses Parcel 2, which is still in alpha.
+Comes with Babel (uses `preset-env`), ESLint (uses Airbnb's styleguide as a base), Prettier, Autoprefixer, Sass, and posthtml-include for HTML partials.
 I've also included my VSCode settings so you can get nice code linting and formatting right in your editor if you'd like.
 See notes below for details.

 ## Usage